cyberarm/CnC_Remastered_Collection-AI-Boost2/README.md

 Known issues:
 -AI strenght is depending on map layout.
 Some maps it's still not good.
 Other maps its almost impossible to beat.
 -Tech stealing: The human player has to re-deploy the Construction Yard to MCV and back to unlock all stolen tech.
 Also for the War Factory.
 (Or you have to build a extra one)
+-Harvester go to the opposite side of the map sometimes

 Greetings, have fun and don't forget to rate my mod.
 Bast75.